Azure/ResourceModules/docs/wiki/Contribution guide - Contribution flow.md

 This section outlines the contribution flow to the CARML repository.

-Depending on the contribution, the number and execution of the required below steps may vary.
+Depending on the nature of your contribution, the number and execution of the required steps (detailed below) may vary.

 ---